 Lei Oil Painting On Paper By Amy Sol

-Greg "Craola" Simkins book covers a diverse body of work is as likely to be found in a gallery as on the streets.
-Bridging pop surrealism and graffiti art with the skill of a fine art painter, his art is unique and recognizable, blending a wealth of early influences with contemporary pop culture references.
+Greg "Craola" Simkins book covers a diverse body of work.
+Bridging pop surrealism and graffiti art with the skill of a fine art painter.
+His art is unique and recognizable, blending a wealth of early influences with contemporary pop culture references.

 Greg Simkins Lowbrow Art Paintings & Graffiti Art

 Audrey Kawasaki is a Japanese-American artist, born and raised in Los Angeles, California; where she currently lives and works.
 Kawasaki grew up reading Japanese manga comics, which inspired her to draw from an early age.
 Kawasaki’s work contains contrasting themes of innocence and eroticism, conveying the mysterious intrigue of feminine sensuality.
 Her sharp imagery is painted with precision onto wooden panels, the natural grain adds warmth to her subject matter.

 Audrey Kawasaki "Repose" Print

 Camille Rose Garcia

 Camille Rose Garcia creates lowbrow paintings, prints, and sculpture in a mysterious, "spooky" cartoon style.
 Garcia layers broken fictional images of fairy tales in her works.
 She is inspired by William Burroughs’ cut-up novels and surrealist cinema, as well as Disney and Fleischer animations.
 Garcia's pop surrealism artwork has been exhibited internationally and highlighted in various magazines including Juxtapoz, Rolling Stone, and Modern Painter.
 Her works are incorporated in the collections of the Los Angeles County Museum as well as the San Jose Museum of Art.